FNNDSC/CHRIS_docs/apiprofiles/cube/plugininstance.md

 # Plugin instance

-API resource representing a run of a [plugin](plugin.md) on the ChRIS platform.
-It is scheduled as a one-off job on a [compute resource](computeresource.md) associated with the plugin by the ChRIS admin.
-A plugin instance of a [plugin](plugin.md) of type FS (feed synthesis plugin) also creates a new [feed](feed.md) in the ChRIS system.
+API resource representing a runtime instance (execution) of a [plugin](plugin.md) on the ChRIS platform.
+When users run a plugin within the ChRIS platform they create a new plugin instance that is scheduled as a one-off job on a [compute resource](computeresource.md) previously associated with the plugin by a ChRIS admin.
+A plugin instance of a [plugin](plugin.md) of type `fs` (feed synthesis plugin) also creates a new [feed](feed.md) in the ChRIS system.

 ## Semantic descriptors